2004 South African general election

 General elections were held in South Africa on Wednesday, 14 April 2004.
 The African National Congress (ANC) of President Thabo Mbeki, which came to power after the end of the apartheid system in 1994, was re-elected with an increased majority.
 These were the third elections held since the end of the apartheid era.
-The South African National Assembly consists of 400 members, elected by proportional representation.
-200 members are elected from national party lists, the other 200 are elected from party lists in each of the nine provinces.
-The President of South Africa is chosen by the National Assembly after each election.

-The ANC, which has been in power since 1994, obtained 69.7% of votes cast on the national ballot, theoretically allowing them to change the constitution.
+The ANC, which had been in power since 1994, obtained 69.7% of votes cast on the national ballot, theoretically allowing them to change the constitution.

 Some 20.6-million people were registered for the 2004 general elections, which was about 2 million more than in 1999.
 About 76% of registered voters took part in the election, with the ANC receiving 69.7% of the votes cast.
 However, only 56% of eligible voters (South African citizens of voting age) took part in the 2004 election, which means that the ANC received votes from only about 38% of all eligible voters.